metio/terraform-provider-k8s/docs/data-sources/sagemaker_services_k8s_aws_endpoint_v1alpha1_manifest.md

 Optional:

-- `maximum_batch_size` (Attributes) Specifies the type and size of the endpoint capacity to activate for a blue/greendeployment, a rolling deployment, or a rollback strategy.
-You can specifyyour batches as either instance count or the overall percentage or your fleet.For a rollback strategy, if you don't specify the fields in this object,or if you set the Value to 100%, then SageMaker uses a blue/green rollbackstrategy and rolls all traffic back to the blue fleet. (see [below for nested schema](#nestedatt--spec--deployment_config--rolling_update_policy--maximum_batch_size))
+- `maximum_batch_size` (Attributes) Specifies the type and size of the endpoint capacity to activate for a blue/green deployment, a rolling deployment, or a rollback strategy.
+You can specify your batches as either instance count or the overall percentage or your fleet.
+For a rollback strategy, if you don't specify the fields in this object, or if you set the Value to 100%, then SageMaker uses a blue/green rollback strategy and rolls all traffic back to the blue fleet. (see [below for nested schema](#nestedatt--spec--deployment_config--rolling_update_policy--maximum_batch_size))
 - `maximum_execution_timeout_in_seconds` (Number)
-- `rollback_maximum_batch_size` (Attributes) Specifies the type and size of the endpoint capacity to activate for a blue/greendeployment, a rolling deployment, or a rollback strategy.
-You can specifyyour batches as either instance count or the overall percentage or your fleet.For a rollback strategy, if you don't specify the fields in this object,or if you set the Value to 100%, then SageMaker uses a blue/green rollbackstrategy and rolls all traffic back to the blue fleet. (see [below for nested schema](#nestedatt--spec--deployment_config--rolling_update_policy--rollback_maximum_batch_size))
+- `rollback_maximum_batch_size` (Attributes) Specifies the type and size of the endpoint capacity to activate for a blue/green deployment, a rolling deployment, or a rollback strategy.
+You can specify your batches as either instance count or the overall percentage or your fleet.
+For a rollback strategy, if you don't specify the fields in this object, or if you set the Value to 100%, then SageMaker uses a blue/green rollback strategy and rolls all traffic back to the blue fleet. (see [below for nested schema](#nestedatt--spec--deployment_config--rolling_update_policy--rollback_maximum_batch_size))
 - `wait_interval_in_seconds` (Number)

 <a id="nestedatt--spec--deployment_config--rolling_update_policy--maximum_batch_size"></a>